Deepok101/codejam/README.md

-# Front_End_React_CSGOGG
+# CSGO.GG

-Esports match outcome predictor front end web app created using React Bootstrap.
+Esports game predictor with the goal of predicting the outcomes of professional competitive games.